Ajacmac/vm-setup/README.md

 - Run updates
 - Setup fail2ban
 - Change SSH Port to 50000
-- Setup firewall to only allow incoming on ports in use
+- Setup firewall to only allow incoming on ports in use, assigned to the following ranges
     - System services (like SSH) from       50000-50009
     - User-facing services                  50010-50019
     - Machine-facing services               50020-50029